The Project Management Body of Knowledge (PMBOK)

 Each knowledge area contains some or all of the project management processes.
 For example, Project Procurement Management includes:

-Much of PMBOK is unique to project management e.g. critical path and work breakdown structure (WBS).
+Much of PMBOK is unique to project management, for example, critical path and work breakdown structure (WBS).
 Some areas overlap with other management disciplines.
 General management also includes planning, organising, staffing, executing and controlling the operations of an organisation.
 Financial forecasting, organisational behaviour and planning techniques are also similar.

 CAPM and PMP

-The Project Management Institute (PMI) is the publisher of PMBOK (now in its fourth edition) and offers two levels of certification:
+The Project Management Institute (PMI) is the publisher of PMBOK (now in its fifth edition) and offers two levels of certification:

 A Certified Associate in Project Management (CAPM) has demonstrated a common base of knowledge and terms in the field of project management.
-It requires either 1500 hours of work on a project team or 23 contact hours of formal education in project management.
+It requires a secondary degree (high school diploma or global equivalent) and either 1500 hours of work on a project team or 23 contact hours of formal education in project management.

 A Project Management Professional (PMP) has met specific education and experience requirements, has agreed to adhere to a code of professional conduct and has passed an examination designed to objectively assess and measure project management knowledge.
 In addition, a PMP must satisfy continuing certification requirements or lose the certification.

-As of 2006, PMI reported over 220,000 members and over 50,000 Project Management Professionals (PMPs) in 175 countries.
-Over 44,000 PMP certifications expire annually; a PMP must document ongoing project management experience and education every three years to keep their certification current.
+As of February 2012, PMI reported over 378,749 members, with 472,799 active Project Management Professionals (PMP) and 16,939 active Certified Associate in Project Managements (CAPM).¹ Over 44,000 PMP certifications expire annually; a PMP must document ongoing project management experience and education every three years to keep their certification current.

 PMP Exam Application